Quick Questions? Email us

 TIMS Card, ACAP Permit

-One of the stunning and raw trekking routes of Nepal, Dhaulagiri Circuit Trek is a once-in-a-lifetime experience that must be on everyone’s bucket list.
+One of the stunning and raw trekking routes of the Annapurna Region, Nepal, the Dhaulagiri Circuit Trek is a once-in-a-lifetime experience that must be on everyone’s bucket list.
 Located in the heart of Mt.
 Dhaulagiri, this trail offers breathtaking landscape beauty, a remote village experience, and a challenging but exciting route that will keep you in awe.

 Dhaulagiri Circuit Trekking is a unique blend of raw natural beauty, historical and cultural significance, and offbeat trails.
 You can see some of the majestic snow-crowned mountains such as Tukuche Peak, Dhaulagiri I, Dhaulagiri II, Dhaulagiri III, Dhaulagiri V, and Annapurna.